nationalarchives/da-metadata-schema/README.md

-# DA Metadata JSON Schema
+# Digital Archiving Metadata JSON Schema

 This project provides the [JSON schemas](https://json-schema.org/) for defining [metadata fields](https://www.nationalarchives.gov.uk/information-management/manage-information/digital-records-transfer/what-are-born-digital-records/) and their requirements for The National Archives.
 It aims to standardize the structure of metadata across catalogues, facilitating interoperability and consistency in data representation.